 According to a press release from Coakley's office, initiative petitions cannot propose "laws relating to the powers of courts or to religion, laws that make specific appropriations from the Treasury and laws that apply only to limited parts of the state."

 Nunes could not be reached Wednesday afternoon for comment.

 His proposal is but one way the issue could have reached Milford voters.
-The state legislature is expected soon to consider a bill — recently agreed upon by the governor and leaders of the state House and Senate — that would allow three Vegas-style casinos in Massachusetts.
+The state legislature is expected soon to — recently agreed upon by the governor and leaders of the state House and Senate — that would allow three Vegas-style casinos in Massachusetts.